adityakanu/DC-Motor-Speed-Controller/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
+If you'd like to contribute to the project via documentation or better circuit design and improvements, please follow these steps:

 1. Fork the repository.